-Petition To Revoke Article 50 & Remain In EU Hits 2M Signatures As Brexit Date Nears
+Petition To Revoke Article 50 & Remain In EU Hits 2 Million Signatures, As Brexit Date Nears

 — The New European (@TheNewEuropean) March 21, 2019

 “A second referendum will cause huge political damage and might not stop Brexit.
 No-deal Brexit causes huge economic damage and huge political damage.
-Revoking at the last minute just causes huge political damage,” one MP explained of their agreement with the option to revoke article 50.
+Revoking at the last minute just causes huge political damage,” one MP explained of their agreement with the option to revoke Article 50.

-So far, the E.U. has agreed to move the deadline of March 29 to a later date to give Britain more time to come up with a suitable deal, and May has repeatedly stated she will not be revoking Article 50 because it would damage public trust.
+So far, the EU has agreed to move the deadline of March 29 to a later date to give Britain more time to come up with a suitable deal, and May has repeatedly stated she will not be revoking Article 50 because it would damage public trust.

 “The PM has long been clear that failing to deliver on the referendum result would be a failure of democracy and a failure she wouldn’t countenance.”

 But with fast-growing support from both the British public and her own MPs, will May be forced to give in and just accept this “failure”?
-So far, not so good.
 May is sticking by her guns at this point, ignoring the petition as she plods along to what will likely end up being a no-deal Brexit.